 - A. If the Grievance Petition is determined to meet the definitional requirements of a Grievance, a Grievance Review Board (the "Board") will be constituted and convened. - B. Composition of the Board.
 The Board shall be made up of five (5) persons selected from the Faculty and/or Administration.
 Members of the Board must have Faculty rank and be full-time employees of the University at the time of selection and must have been full-time employees for at least two (2) years previously.
-Faculty may be drawn from the Academic Affairs Dispute Resolution Pool as long as they fit the criteria outlined in this section.
+Faculty may be drawn from the Service Pool as long as they fit the criteria outlined in this section.
 Persons selected must not be party to the case at hand and must be willing to serve.
 If the Respondent is a line Administrator but not the Provost, members should be selected in such a way that they are not under the direct line of administration of the Respondent.
 If the Respondent is the Provost, members should be tenured.
 The Executive Committee of the Faculty Senate has the responsibility to resolve questions regarding the eligibility of potential Board members. - C. Selection of the Board.
 The Executive Committee of the Faculty Senate selects seven (7) potential members of the board based on their eligibility and willingness to serve.
 If the Provost is not the Respondent, selection may be done in consultation with the Provost.
 The Grievant and the Respondent will be notified in writing by the President of the Faculty Senate of the pool of candidates for the board.
 The Grievant and Respondent each may remove one potential member of the candidate pool to form a five (5) member Grievance Board.
 Both the Grievant and the Respondent have five (5) business days to respond to the Executive Committee of the Faculty Senate with their selection.
-If the Grievant or the Respondent does not respond to the Executive

-Committee of the Faculty Senate within that time, or if they select the same person, the Executive Committee of the Faculty Senate will make the final elimination decisions to constitute the board.
-Board members act impartially, not as advocates for either party.

-- D. Convening the Board.
+If the Grievant or the Respondent does not respond to the Executive Committee of the Faculty Senate within that time, or if they select the same person, the Executive Committee of the Faculty Senate will make the final elimination decisions to constitute the board.
+Board members act impartially, not as advocates for either party. - D. Convening the Board.
 Once the Board has been constituted, the President of the Faculty Senate convenes the Board and provides an orientation for the members.
-Thereafter, the President of the Faculty Senate may act as an advisor / consultant to the Board but shall not be a member of the Board.
+Thereafter, the President of the Faculty Senate may act as an advisor/consultant to the Board but shall not be a member of the Board.
 The Board will determine who will act as Board Chair. - E. Conflicts of Interest.
 Before proceeding further, the Board should determine if personal biases would prevent any of the members from acting impartially.
-If the Board finds that any real or potential conflicts of interest exist, the Board Chair will notify the President of the Faculty Senate so that new members can be assigned.
+If the Board finds that any real or potential conflicts of interest exist, the Board Chair will notify the President of the Faculty Senate so that the President of the Faculty Senate can reassign new members, using the same process as C. above.
+For instance, if one new member is needed, three will be chosen with the Grievant and the Respondent each eliminating one.